 You can't control what people pass around, but you can control what is and isn't posted on your accounts.
 So surround yourself with positivity by focusing on the positive things, instead of the way people are tearing you down.

-Because a lot of times when you try to defend your actions, you wind up looking more stupid to people and making them mock you more.
+A lot of times when you try to defend your actions, you wind up looking more stupid to people and making them mock you more.
 The goal is not to win the argument.
-It's to make everyone forget, so you can be in peace.
+It's to make everyone forget, so you can be left in peace.
 You likely can't win the argument.
 But you can make people forget that they were arguing with you in the first place.

 All this reminds me of the time that I saw an author respond to a book review, flaming the person and insisting that they take the review down.
 At first, it was just an argument between the two of them.
 But she kept coming back, kept trying to defend her book and how the review was unfair.